-The curriculums that are taught in our school have clear guidelines as to what a child is expected to be able to achieve for their age.
+The curriculum that is taught in our school has clear guidelines as to what a child is expected to be able to achieve for their age.
 As a school we measure children's progress in learning against these guidelines and know if a child needs extra help with their learning if our assessments show that they are not at the same level as children of the same age.